AndjelaBoltaKovacic/CurrencyInput/README.md

 ```
  In your component
 ```
-import CurrencyInput from 'decimal-input-currency';
+import CurrencyInput from 'react-currency-input-formatter';

 ```

 # Props

-The "Decimal Currency Input" component accepts several props to customize its behavior and appearance.
+The "Currency Input" component accepts several props to customize its behavior and appearance.
 This guide explains each prop and its purpose.

 ### `onChange` (Dispatch<SetStateAction<any>> | (value: string | number) => void), required
  **A callback function that is called when the input value changes.**